PBillodeau/patrickbillodeau.com/_posts/2020-12-5-docker-intro.md

 Really, I think the answer is a bit boring: Docker is just an abstraction.
 It's a tool to give developers an easy-to-use interface to create and manage containers.

-Still, it's intersting to know what we're working with.
+Still, it's interesting to know what we're working with.
 Docker comes in two parts: the client and the server.

 ## Docker Client